dijasila/GPAW/doc/documentation/tddft/linear_response.rst

 Relaxation in the excited state
 ===============================

+Despite that we do not have analytical gradients in linear response TDDFT, we may use finite differences for relaxation in the excited state.
-This example shows how to relax in the B excited state of the sodium dimer:
+This example shows how to relax the sodium dimer in the B excited state:

 .. literalinclude:: Na2_relax_excited.py

+The example runs on a single core.
+If started on 8 cores, it will split ``world`` into 4 independent parts (2 cores each) that can calculate 4 displacements in parallel at the same time.

 Quick reference
 ===============